Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 ![guess](assets/comparison/camp_jpg_compress.png)

 The image shown is an out-of-sample instance from the CLIC-2020 dataset.
 The HIFIC image is obtained by reconstruction via the learned model.
 The JPG image is obtained by the command `mogrify -format jpg -quality 42 camp_original.png`.
 All images are losslessly compressed to PNG format for viewing.
 Images stored under `assets/comparison`.
-The model was not adapted in any way for evaluation of this image.
+Note that the learned model was not adapted in any way for evaluation of this image.

 ## Details
 This repository defines a model for learnable image compression capable of compressing images of arbitrary size and resolution.
 There are three main components to this model, as described in the original paper: